Country of birth

 Country of residence

-Sara is an emerging Lebanese artist who recently gathered the courage to expose her art, and in a way herself, to the world / Her bright colour palette combined with organised lines display the controversy of containment and freedom that she notices in the people around her / The absence of shadows and the flatness in her works evoke graphic and childlike emotions / She paints portraits that seem to feel emotions of indifference but also reflect a discreet sense of fascination / She uses art as a tool to interpret the world and get by, one day at a time / She paints to understand her surroundings and is inspired by those around her/
+Sara is a Lebanese artist who pursued her education at McGill University in Sociology and Cultural studies.
+She worked in Beirut in advertising before moving to Berlin where to study graphic design and painting.
+She is now living and working in Berlin.
+Sara started painting at a very young age soon to develop her own style.
+Her bright colour palette combined with organised lines display the controversy of containment and freedom that she notices in the people around her.
+The absence of shadows and the flatness in her works evoke graphic and childlike emotions.
+She paints portraits that seem to feel emotions of indifference but also reflect a discreet sense of fascination.
+She uses art as a tool to interpret the world and get by, one day at a time.
+She paints to understand her surroundings and is inspired by those around her.

 2017 McGill University, BA in Arts